-Town of Hilton Head Island activities funded by the CDBG program are designed to benefit LMI persons.
-Activities may qualify for CDBG assistance if the activity meets the LMI housing national objective, will benefit all the residents of a LMI residential area, will benefit a LMI clientele, or prevent, or prepare for, or respond to the COVID-19.
+Town of Hilton Head Island activities funded by the 2020 CDBG program are designed to benefit LMI persons.
+Activities qualify for CDBG assistance when the activity meets one of the two national objectives listed below:

+- Benefit to LMI persons national objective which will benefit residents of a LMI residential area, or will benefit a LMI clientele, or prevent, or prepare for, or respond to the COVID-19; or - 2.
+Meet a need having a particular urgency (referred to as urgent need) national objective